 Dykes Library wishes to thank the following KUMC partnerships which also provide funding and resources for this collection.

-The Office of Cultural Enhancement and Diversity (OCED) administers the Center of Excellence (COE), which supplies the largest portion of diversity resources to Dykes Library.
+The Office of Diversity and Inclusion (ODI) administers the Center of Excellence (COE), which supplies the largest portion of diversity resources to Dykes Library.
 Collections purchased through COE funds focus on the academic success of minority students, informing culturally competent physicians, increasing diversity awareness, research and career development, as well as expanding research on health care issues affecting minority populations.

 Learn more about the collection and suggest an item.